ryanboldi/ryanboldi.github.io/_pages/about.md

-I am currently an undergraduate at the Univeristy of Massachusetts Amherst.
-Recently, I have been working with [Lee Spector](https://www.amherst.edu/people/facstaff/lspector) on Lexicase selection, a novel selection strategy for evolutionary computation.
-Additionally, I have been working with [Scott Niekum](https://people.cs.umass.edu/~sniekum/) on improving alignment of reward functions learned from human preferences for Reinforcement Learning from human feedback (RLHF).
-Furthermore, I am working with [Stefanos Nikolaidis](https://stefanosnikolaidis.net/) on Quality Diversity Optimization for Reinforcement Learning.

-My research interests include Neuroevolution, Genetic Programming, Cognitive Science, Reinforcement Learning and Robotics.
-My goal is to study the emergence of human intelligence from the perspective of evolving and learning autonomous systems.
-I am planning on applying to PhD programs for the Fall 2025 cycle.
+I’m an undergrad at UMass Amherst, researching how intelligence can emerge in adaotive artificial systems that evolve and learn.
+My focus is on enabling agents to adapt in dynamic, open-ended environments, understanding how intelligence emerges from simple rules, and designing systems that capture the complexity and generality of human intelligence.

+With guidance from my mentors, I'm diving into key questions that drive my work:

+- With [Lee Spector](https://www.amherst.edu/people/facstaff/lspector), I'm exploring selection algorithms for multi-modal and multi-objective optimization in symbolic AI systems using Genetic Programming.
+- Working with [Scott Niekum](https://people.cs.umass.edu/~sniekum/), I'm aligning reward functions in Reinforcement Learning from Human Feedback (RLHF) to help robotic and LLM agents better align to the diversity of human preferences.
+- Alongside [Stefanos Nikolaidis](https://stefanosnikolaidis.net/) at USC, I leveraged Quality Diversity Optimization to improve adaptability in Reinforcement Learning for 3D robotic control tasks.
+- With [Katia Sycara](https://www.ri.cmu.edu/ri-faculty/katia-sycara/) at CMU, I investigated collaborative systems where LLM-based agents can work dynamically with human teams.

+I am applying to PhD programs for Fall 2025.
+Through approaches like Genetic Programming, Program Synthesis, Reinforcement Learning, Robotics, and Cognitive Science, I hope to build systems that further our understanding of intelligence in autonomous agents and ultimiately in ourselves.